rgmyr/keras-texture/README.md

 ## Further Improvements

+- Add two-step training option (should be esp. useful for B-CNN nets).

 #### Encoding

 - Smaller `ResNet`-based constructors for feature networks

 #### Bilinear

-- Add Logistic Regression initialization for `softmax` layer
 - Add support for `fA` and `fB` to have different input shapes (technically only output shapes need to correspond).
 - Add support for `fA` and `fB` to have different output shapes (crop/interpolate/pool to match them)